swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 ```

 - `sonarrv2owner`
-  - Used to specify a non-master user which sonarr v2 might have ran under before.
+  - Used to specify a non-master user which sonarr v2 might have ran under before for the migration and user-group adding.
-- `sonarrv3owner`
-  - Used to specify a non-master user which sonarr v3 will be ran under.

 ## How to Access